 As the Finance Bill is published today, interested parties should be reading the sections that are relevant to them, to see if there are any opportunities for them in the Bill to take advantage of; or if something can be dissipated that might negatively impact them.

 The Finance Bill is probably the most important piece of legislation a government will introduce in a year.
 Quite often it can differ from budget day, as a result of a top line measure getting a public backlash, like we have seen regarding the first time buyers scheme; or in the past with changes to qualifying criteria for medical cards or the infamous 'individualisation' tax measures.

 It can also change due to succinct and targeted lobbying of a particular measure; that may be of interest to a sector.
-This can be evidenced from a number of years ago; in 2012; when a fuel rebate was introduced to support the Haulage sector.
-Initially the rebate didn’t include private bus operators; but after a targeted response from the sector; they were included as part of the Finance Act.
+This can be evidenced from a number of years ago, as in 2012, when a fuel rebate was introduced to support the Haulage sector.
+Initially the rebate didn’t include private bus operators but after a targeted response from the sector, they were included as part of the Finance Act.